Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 We are going to perform the following steps:

 1. **Create Azure Resources (Terraform Backend):** (Optional) We will first create a few resources that will host our terraform backend state configuration.
 We will need a Resource Group, Storage Account and KeyVault.
-This step is optional only for this demo/tutorial.
-2. **Azure Active Directory Service Principal:** We will create an AAD Service Principal/Application that will have access to our Terraform backend and subscription in Azure.
+We will also create an **Azure Active Directory App & Service Principal** that will have access to our Terraform backend and subscription in Azure.
 We will link this Service Principal with our GitHub project and workflows later in the tutorial.
-3. **Create a GitHub Repository:** We will create a GitHub project and set up the relevant secrets and environments that we will be using.
+2. **Create a GitHub Repository:** We will create a GitHub project and set up the relevant secrets and environments that we will be using.
 The project will host our workflows and terraform configurations.
-4. **Create Terraform Modules (Modular):** We will set up a few terraform ROOT modules.
+3. **Create Terraform Modules (Modular):** We will set up a few terraform ROOT modules.
 Separated and modular from each other (non-monolithic).
-5. **Create GitHub Workflows:** After we have our repository and terraform ROOT modules configured we will create our reusable workflows and configure multi-stage deployments to run and deploy resources in Azure based on our terraform ROOT Modules.
+4. **Create GitHub Workflows:** After we have our repository and terraform ROOT modules configured we will create our reusable workflows and configure multi-stage deployments to run and deploy resources in Azure based on our terraform ROOT Modules.

 ## 1. Create Azure resources (Terraform Backend)